-- Useful: the service takes passengers where they want to go in a reliable and punctual way. - Safety: the service induces passengers to feel both real and perceived safety. - Wellbeing: the service enables passengers to travel with comfort and dignity. - Transport disadvantaged: the service provides a suitable way to travel for people who cannot get around easily.
+- Useful: The service takes passengers where they want to go in a reliable and punctual way - Safety: The service induces passengers to feel both real and perceived safety - Wellbeing: The service enables passengers to travel with comfort and dignity - Transport disadvantaged: The service provides a suitable way to travel for people who cannot get around easily.

-Our goal is to drive positive passenger experience to attract more people to use public transport and serve Otago's public transport needs.
+Our goal is to drive positive passenger experience to attract more users to use public transport and serve Otago's public transport needs.